Myths about RV insulation

 Many entry-level “stick ‘n’ tin” RVs still use fiberglass batting for insulation in their walls and ceilings.
 While installation methods have improved, fiberglass remains one of the worst choices for RV insulation.

 The jarring, bumps and vibrations of a traveling RV can cause the fiberglass to settle and compress, leaving empty cold spots.
-Most manufacturers try to alleviate settling by gluing the batt facing to the plywood sheathing, but foam insulation is a better choice, and a layer of foam insulation inside the walls is something you'll want to look for when shopping for a four-season RV.
+Most manufacturers try to alleviate settling by gluing the batt facing to the plywood sheathing.
+Foam insulation is a better choice, and a layer of spray foam insulation inside the walls is something you’ll want to look for when shopping for a four-season RV.

 Most importantly, fiberglass should never get wet!
 When wet, it loses its R-value, and it will quickly grow mold.
 An undiscovered roof leak or significant interior condensation can quickly ruin an entire sidewall!